-2.7 Marketing Compliance
+2.9 Marketing Compliance

 Providers that participate in the National GreenPower Accreditation Program are required to submit all GreenPower marketing materials currently in use to the Program Manager to verify compliance with the marketing criteria.
 Marketing materials have included brochures, letters, advertisements, posters and relevant Internet website pages.
-The marketing criteria are outlined in detail in Section 4 of the National GreenPower Accreditation Document Version 3.3, September 2006 and include:
+The marketing criteria are outlined in detail in Section 4 of the National GreenPower Accreditation Document Version 3.4, January 2007 and include:

-- 1. GreenPower product providers are contractually required to use the GreenPower logo in advertisements and marketing material associated with their GreenPower products; - 2.
-The GreenPower logo must be used in compliance with the logo usage requirements and guidelines available on the website (www.greenpower.gov.au); - 3.
-GreenPower product providers must refer to their product's accreditation in all advertising and marketing (online, print, broadcast) in connection with the product or the Program as per the GreenPower Provider Agreement; - 4.
+- 1. GreenPower product providers are contractually required to use the GreenPower logo in advertisements and marketing material associated with their GreenPower products; - The GreenPower logo must be used in compliance with the GreenPower Logo Usage Guidelines 2006/2007 (available on request);

+- 3. GreenPower product providers must refer to their product's accreditation in all advertising and marketing (online, print, broadcast) in connection with the product or the Program as per the GreenPower Provider Agreement; - 4.
 In marketing relating to the composition of a GreenPower product, the Product Provider must provide clear information about the portions of GreenPower accredited electricity and non-accredited electricity that will be provided.
 Where the balance of a product is 100 per cent renewable (but not GreenPower accredited), the distinction between GreenPower accredited and non-accredited renewable energy must be clear and obvious.
 If GreenPower product providers offer their product as a 'block tariff', the provider must clearly communicate how the 'block' is structured and what the 'block' translates to in terms of KWh of GreenPower purchased per day/month/quarter; and - 5.
 GreenPower product providers must ensure that they do not undertake misleading advertising or conduct in relation to GreenPower.

-Table 2.9 overleaf, provides a detailed breakdown of compliance according to each of the accreditation criteria for the settlement period.
+Table 2.8 overleaf, provides a detailed breakdown of compliance according to each of the accreditation criteria for the settlement period.